UBC-MDS/DSCI-532_gr202_dashboard/CODE_OF_CONDUCT.md

 # Expected Behavior
 All participants in our events and communications are expected to show respect and courtesy to others.
 All interactions should be professional regardless of platform: either online or in-person.
 In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all team meetings and communications:

-- Use welcoming and inclusive language
+- use welcoming and inclusive language
-- Be respectful of different viewpoints and experiences
+- be respectful of different viewpoints and experiences
-- Gracefully accept constructive criticism
+- gracefully accept constructive criticism
-- Focus on what is best for the community
+- focus on what is best for the team
-- Show courtesy and respect towards other community members
+- show courtesy and respect towards other team members

 # Unacceptable Behavior
 Examples of unacceptable behavior by participants at team meetings or through team communications: